Edogawe Tokyo, Japan Travel Guide

 Hosts various performances, including traditional Japanese arts, music, and dance.

-May hold seasonal ceremonies (`matsuri`) accessible to the public, offering insight into local religious practices.
+May hold seasonal ceremonies (`matsuri`) accessible to the public, offering insight into local spiritual practices.

-These events are often less formal and more intimate than those found in central Tokyo.
+These happenings are often less formal and more intimate than those found in central Tokyo.

-One of Tokyo's largest and most spectacular fireworks displays, held annually in early August over the Edogawa River.
+One of Tokyo's largest and most spectacular fireworks displays, held annually in the first part of August over the Edogawa River.

 Smaller, community-based festivals occur throughout the year at local Shinto shrines and Buddhist temples.